Playback speed:

 Lewy Body Dementia (LBD)

 Lewy body dementia is a type of dementia that occurs when there is an abnormal build-up of structures called Lewy bodies inside brain cells.
 This causes changes in movement, thinking and behaviour.
-Symptoms of LBD can sometimes also happen due to Parkinson’s disease – these symptoms include slowness, tremors, rigid muscles and vivid visual hallucinations.
-Other prominent symptoms include problems with attention, organisation, problem solving, and planning.
+Movement symptoms of LBD are similar to the symptoms of Parkinson’s disease – these include slowness, tremors, and rigid muscles.
+Other prominent symptoms include problems with attention, planning and organising activities, and vivid visual hallucinations.
 People with LBD have higher risks for falls in view of their increased rigidity, instability and slow gait.1

 Frontotemporal Dementia (FTD)